70/0006-M - FUNDAMENTALS OF COMPUTER SCIENCE

 - an outline of the lectures on all course topics;

-- in-class and laboratory exercises, including solutions;
+- classroom exercises and laboratory exercises, including solutions;